Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-\rs{}{We now describe the evolution and competition of flute and kink instabilities in case of resistivity $\eta=10^{-4}$.} \rs{The}{Figure}~\ref{fig:kink_pressure_slices-4} shows the pressure profile \rs{the viscosity model is switching for times}{of the \rs{switching}{anisotropic} viscosity case \eqref{eq:switching_model} at time moments} $t=26$, $28$ and $30$ and \rs{through}{at} $z=0$.
-At $t=26$ the tube becomes unstable to \rs{the $m=4$}{} \rs{fluting}{flute} instability \rs{}{with azimuthal wavenumber $m=4$}, when the plasma begins to \rs{(slightly)}{} bulge out diagonally from the high-pressure core as seen in figure~\ref{fig:swi-4_pressure_13}.
-As the bulges move radially outwards into lower pressure regions they expand and accelerate, resulting in the entire pressure structure appearing \rs{clover-shaped}{taking the shape of a four-leaf clover} (figure~\ref{fig:swi-4_pressure_14}).
-By $t=30$ the kink instability has disrupted the \rs{fluting}{flute} instability and is developing nonlinearly \rs{}{as evident in} figure~\ref{fig:swi-4_pressure_15}.
-As is typical of nonlinear kink development, the tube continues to release its stored potential energy \rs{as}{in the form of} kinetic energy and heat and the contained plasma becomes highly mixed.
-In the \rs{unseen}{} isotropic \rs{}{viscosity} case \rs{}{which will not be illustrated by a separate figure}, the \rs{fluting}{flute} instability is present but damped, and \rs{}{it is quickly outcompeted by} the kink instability \rs{}{which} quickly dominates the dynamics.
+We now describe the evolution and competition of flute and kink instabilities in case of resistivity $\eta=10^{-4}$.
+Figure~\ref{fig:kink_pressure_slices-4} shows the gas pressure profile of the anisotropic viscosity case \eqref{eq:switching_model} at time moments $t=26$, $28$ and $30$ and at $z=0$.
+At $t= 26$ the plasma begins to bulge out diagonally from the high-pressure core displaying an azimuthal wavenumber $m=4$ as seen in Figure~\ref{fig:swi-4_pressure_13} and indicating the presence of the flute instability.
+As the bulges move radially outwards into lower gas pressure regions they expand and accelerate, resulting in the entire gas pressure structure \newold{}{appearing} taking the shape of a four-leaf clover (Figure~\ref{fig:swi-4_pressure_14}).
+By $t=30$ the kink instability has disrupted the flute instability and is developing nonlinearly as evident in Figure~\ref{fig:swi-4_pressure_15}.
+As is typical of nonlinear kink development, the tube continues to release its stored potential energy in the form of kinetic energy and heat and the contained plasma becomes highly mixed.
+In the isotropic viscosity case which will not be illustrated by a separate figure, the flute instability is present but its growth is damped relative to the anisotropic case, and it is quickly outcompeted by the kink instability which dominates the dynamics.

-Figure~\ref{fig:kink_field_line_plots} shows the effect the viscosity models have on the initial stages of the \rs{fluting}{flute} and kink instabilities in 3D.
-While the \rs{fluting}{flute} instability is observed in both cases, it is damped in the isotropic case and grows faster in the \rs{switching}{anisotropic} case.
-In the latter case, the extended development of the \rs{fluting}{flute} instability appears to disrupt the inner core of field lines and, \rs{(as shall be seen)}{as will be discussed further below,} slows the growth of the kink instability.
-In the isotropic case, the \rs{fluting}{flute} instability has been damped to the extent that the kink instability grows uninhibited and quickly disrupts the fluting.
+Figure~\ref{fig:kink_field_line_plots} shows the effect the viscosity models have on the initial stages of the flute and kink instabilities in 3D.
+While the flute instability is observed in both cases, it is more pronounced in the anisotropic case, where it appears to disrupt the inner core of field lines and, as will be discussed further below, slows the growth of the kink instability.
+In the isotropic case the growth of the flute instability is damped relative to the anisotropic case to the extent that the kink instability grows uninhibited and quickly disrupts the fluting.